-Deep rectal abscesses may be caused by intestinal disorders such as Crohn's disease or diverticulitis.
+Deep rectal abscesses may be caused by intestinal disorders such as Crohn disease or diverticulitis.

-The following factors increase your risk for an anorectal abscess:
+The following factors increase the risk for an anorectal abscess:

+The condition affects men more than women.
 The condition may occur in infants and toddlers who are still in diapers and who have a history of anal fissures.

 Other symptoms may include:

 In infants, the abscess often appears as a swollen, red, tender lump at the edge of the anus.
-The infant may be fussy and irritable from discomfort, but there are usually no other symptoms.
+The infant may be fussy and irritable from discomfort.
+There are usually no other symptoms.

-Rarely, you may need a CT scan, MRI, or ultrasound to determine where the pus collection is located.
+In some cases, a CT scan, MRI, or ultrasound is needed to help locate the collection of pus.

 The problem rarely goes away on its own.
-Antibiotics alone usually cannot treat the problem.
+Antibiotics alone usually cannot treat an abscess.

 Treatment involves surgery to open and drain the abscess.

-Drained abscesses are usually left open and there are no stitches.
+Drained abscesses are usually left open and no stitches are needed.

-Your doctor may prescribe pain medication and antibiotics.
+The surgeon may prescribe painkillers and antibiotics.

 You may need stool softeners.
-Practice good hygiene and eat a soft or liquid diet until the abscess has healed.
+Practice good hygiene.
+Eat soft or liquid foods until the abscess has healed.

 With prompt treatment, people with this condition usually do well.
-Infants and toddlers usually recover very quickly.
+Infants and toddlers usually recover quickly.

-Complications tend to occur when treatment is delayed.
+Complications can occur when treatment is delayed.

-Call your health care provider if:
+Call your health care provider if you:

-Prevention or prompt treatment of sexually transmitted diseases may prevent this cause of anorectal abscesses.
+Prevention or prompt treatment of STDs may prevent an anorectal abscess from forming.
 Use condoms during intercourse, including anal sex, to prevent such infections.

-Frequent diaper changes and proper cleaning during diaper changes will help prevent both anal fissures and perianal abscesses in infants and toddlers.
+In infants and toddlers, frequent diaper changes and proper cleaning during diaper changes can help prevent both anal fissures and abscesses.